-The St. Francis House is a homeless shelter in Sioux Falls, South Dakota, providing an ecumenical ministry to the homeless.
-People of all races, genders and creeds are welcomed at the St. Francis House for emergency and transitional housing.
+The St. Francis House is a transitional home for the homeless in Sioux Falls, South Dakota, providing an ecumenical ministry to the homeless.
+People of all races, genders and creeds are welcomed at the St. Francis House.

-Six months after opening, the St. Francis House, through the assistance of local churches of all denominations, civic groups, businesses, and volunteers, was able to support itself.
-On March 15, 1987, the doors were opened to the homeless.
-The late Bishop Paul Dudley began operations using the Little Flower Convent to house individuals in need.
-First Lutheran Church, through Pastor David Holm, provided the funds to run the operation.
+On March 15, 1987, the doors were opened to the homeless through the assistance of local churches of all denominations, civic groups, businesses and volunteers, was able to support itself.
+The Late Bishop Paul Dudley began operations using the Little Flower Convent to house individuals in need.
+Pastor David Holm, with First Lutheran Church, provided the funds to run the daily operation.
 Together, the two worked side-by-side to make the St. Francis House, an ecumenical ministry for the homeless, a reality.

 The St. Francis House: An Ecumenical Ministry, Moving People from Homelessness to Hope!

 We are open 24 hours a day: